 A remote getaway to a cabin in the woods can connect guests to the no-frills atmosphere of the sprawling American frontier.
 And as the birthplace of at least seven U.S. presidents (from Lincoln to Buchanan), log cabins also reaffirm that greatness often sprouts from the humble act of notching together two logs for shelter (splinters and all).
-For Log Cabin Day (June 28), we round up eight wooden hideaways you can visit to celebrate like it’s 1899.
+Here, eight wooden hideaways you can visit around the country.

 Boyd Mountain Log Cabins & Tree Farm